igloo-io/igloo/README.md

 The Coordinator is the brain of the Igloo cluster.
 It is a single process responsible for:

-1.  **Accepting Client Connections**: Data scientists and applications connect to the Coordinator to submit SQL queries.
+1.  **Accepting Client Connections**: Data scientists and applications connect to the Coordinator via the Arrow Flight SQL endpoint to submit SQL queries.
-2.  **Query Planning**: It parses the SQL and creates a an efficient, optimized plan to fetch and process the data.
+2.  **Query Planning**: It leverages Apache Arrow DataFusion to parse, plan, and optimize the SQL query.
 This includes a crucial step where it decides whether to query a live database or use the faster, cached data.
 3.  **Cluster Management & Scheduling**: The Coordinator maintains a real-time view of all Worker nodes in the cluster.
 It knows which workers are available and what resources they have.
 It breaks the query plan into smaller, parallelizable **execution tasks** and assigns them to the available workers.

 #### The Worker Nodes